Kim Cook, Executive Director

-Elizabeth Morgan is Director of External Relations for the National College Access Network, where she is responsible for new member development, fundraising, and other partnerships that help NCAN fulfill its mission.
+Elizabeth Morgan is Director of External Relations for the National College Access Network, where she is responsible for fundraising and communications.

-Previously, Ms. Morgan was director of youth programs at the Jack Kent Cooke Foundation, where she oversaw the development and management of up to $7.5 million annually in grants to other nonprofit organizations as well as operation of the Foundation's scholarship program helping low-income students attend highly selective colleges and universities.
+Previously, Ms. Morgan was director of youth programs at the Jack Kent Cooke Foundation, where she oversaw the development and management of up to $7.5 million annually in grants to other nonprofit organizations as well as the foundation's scholarship program helping low-income students attend highly selective colleges and universities.
 Through the foundation’s grants, Elizabeth helped to launch or grow several NCAN member programs, including the University of Virginia College Guide Program, the National College Advising Corps, CollegeTracks, SoMD CAN, and the Rappahannock Career and College Access Program.
-She has significant expertise in college access and success issues, nonprofit management and evaluation, out-of-school-time programs for youth, education reform, and communications.
+She has significant expertise in college access and success issues, nonprofit management and evaluation, out-of-school-time programs for youth, and communications.

 Before joining the foundation, Ms. Morgan was a grant officer for the Michigan State Bar Foundation, which awards more than $8 million annually to provide civil legal assistance to the poor.
 Ms. Morgan has also worked as a journalist and editor for the Bureau of National Affairs, the World Bank, and the alumni magazine of the Washington College of Law.

-She served as a member of the NCAN board of directors from 2008 to 2010 and is presently the board chair of the Duke Student Publishing Company, the nonprofit owner of Duke University's daily student newspaper.
+She served on the NCAN board of directors from 2008 to 2010 and is a board member of the Duke Student Publishing Company, the nonprofit owner of Duke University's daily student newspaper.
 She holds a J.D. from the Washington College of Law at American University and an A.B. in history from Duke University.

 Carrie Warick, Director of Policy and Advocacy

 Ms. Carrie Warick is the Director of Policy and Advocacy for the National College Access Network.
-She coordinates NCAN’s policy and advocacy work to promote policies that support low-income, first-generation, and minority students access to and success in higher education.
-Ms. Warick also collaborates NCAN’s relationships with statewide and regional college access networks and other NCAN partners.
+She leads NCAN’s policy and advocacy work to promote policies that support low-income, first-generation, and minority students access to and success in higher education.
+Ms. Warick also manages NCAN’s relationships with statewide and regional college access networks and other NCAN partners.